-JOHN W. GREENE, Director of the Zerfoss Student Health Center; Associate Professor of Pedi-
+JOHN W. GREENE, Director of the Zerfoss Student Health Center; Associate Professor of Pediatrics and Director of the Division of Adolescent Medicine; Associate Professor of Pediatric Nursing

 A.B.
 (West Georgia); M.D.
 (Medical College of Georgia)

 BRUCE T. GREENWOOD, Assistant Professor of Dentistry